Skip to main content

 Key Takeaways

-• Retinal vascular disease involves blockage or damage to retinal blood vessels
+• Retinal vascular disease means blocked, leaking, or damaged retinal vessels

-• Retinal artery occlusion is an emergency—sudden painless vision loss requires immediate evaluation
+• Artery occlusion is an emergency, especially sudden painless vision loss

-• Vein occlusions are more common and may cause gradual or sudden vision changes
+• Vein occlusions are more common, and they may cause macular edema, hemorrhages, or abnormal new vessels

 Types of Retinal Vascular Disease